Monkey AIsland: The Hallucination of Monkey Island

 Evaluation Dimensions

-Each annual generation will be assessed against the following dimensions, scored qualitatively to track progression over time:
+Each generation will be assessed against the following dimensions, scored qualitatively to track progression over time:

-Visual Art Quality, consistency, and intentionality of backgrounds, characters, and animation Functional
+Visual Art Quality, consistency, and intentionality of backgrounds, characters, and animation Basic

-Narrative Design Dialogue quality, comedic timing, world-building, fourth-wall execution Competent
+Narrative Design Dialogue quality, comedic timing, world-building, fourth-wall execution Basic

 Puzzle Design Logical elegance, multi-step complexity, player guidance, fairness Basic

-Audio Musical quality, voice acting, adaptive behaviour, thematic appropriateness Competent
+Audio Musical quality, adaptive behaviour, thematic appropriateness Basic

-Engineering Code architecture, performance, deployment, cross-browser support Strong
+Engineering Code architecture, performance, deployment, cross-browser support Competent

-Creative Coherence Whether all elements feel like they belong to the same game world Good
+Creative Coherence Whether all elements feel like they belong to the same game world Basic

-This is not intended to be a rigorous scientific instrument.
-It is a structured observation framework.
-The value is not in any individual score but in the delta between generations.
+This isn’t intended to be a rigorous scientific instrument - it’s a structured observation framework.
+The value isn’t in any individual score but in the delta between generations.

 Looking Forward

 The original Secret of Monkey Island endures not because of its pixel art or its MIDI soundtrack but because every element serves a unified creative vision.
 The puzzles reinforce the narrative.
-The humour emerges from the game mechanics, not just the dialogue.
+The humour emerges from the mechanics, not just the dialogue.
 The interface disappears into the experience.
-This is what Ron Gilbert meant when he argued that a game should make the player forget they are solving puzzles and simply feel immersed in a world.
+This is what Gilbert meant when he argued that a game should make the player forget they’re solving puzzles and simply feel immersed in a world.

-Whether a generative AI can achieve this kind of holistic creative integration, not just produce all the individual parts but make them cohere, is the real question this experiment tracks.
+Whether a generative AI can achieve that kind of holistic creative integration - not just produce all the individual parts but make them cohere - is the real question this experiment tracks.
 The first generation demonstrates breadth.
 The question for subsequent generations is depth.
 Can the puzzle design develop the layered elegance of the original?
 Can the script sustain comedic rhythm across an entire playthrough?
-Can the music respond dynamically to player behaviour in the tradition of iMUSE?
+Can the music respond dynamically to player behaviour in the tradition of iMUSE (Monkey Island 2)?
 Can the game feel like it was designed, not just generated?

-In 1990, it took a team of dedicated professionals two years and a custom engine refined across four prior titles to produce a game that would go on to be named among the greatest of all time.
+In 1990, it took a team of dedicated professionals nine months and a custom engine refined across four prior titles to produce a game that would go on to be named among the greatest ever made.
 In 2026, a generative AI produced a fully voice-acted, playable, self-aware spiritual successor in a single session.
 The gap between the two is vast.
-Whether it narrows is what we are here to find out.
+How far it narrows is what we’ll find out.

-This document will grow each year with a new section recording the next generation, its capabilities, its limitations, and the distance that remains.
-Monkey AIsland is, in that sense, both a game and a measuring stick, built in tribute to one of the most important games ever made, and rebuilt annually to track the machines that are learning to make them.
+This document will grow with each new AI generation, with a new section recording its capabilities, its limitations, and the distance that remains.
+Monkey AIsland is, in that sense, both a game and a measuring stick: built in tribute to one of the most important games ever made, and rebuilt periodically by GenAI to track the progress of the machines that are learning to make them.